-Not all poverty is created equal, especially during a state of emergency.
-It can be helpful to think of three broad categories of poverty alleviation: relief, rehabilitation, and development.
+Not all poverty is created equal, especially during a crisis.
+As our country faces the second half of a year with COVID-19 and are also experiencing natural disasters, it’s important to know how to plan.
+It can be helpful to think of three broad categories of poverty or crisis alleviation: relief, rehabilitation, and development.

 By Brian Fikkert

-- Relief is an urgent, temporary provision of emergency aid to reduce immediate suffering from a crisis.
-When someone’s life has been interrupted by a natural or man-made disaster, it’s time to “stop the bleeding.”
+- Relief is an urgent, temporary provision of emergency aid to reduce immediate suffering in a crisis.
+When someone’s life has been interrupted by a natural disaster, a pandemic, or an economic crisis, it’s time to “stop the bleeding.”

 - Rehabilitation begins as soon as the bleeding stops and seeks to restore people to the positive elements of their pre-crisis condition.
 Here, we move away from doing things for someone to working with them to take steps together to improve their situation.